 You can stop recording waypoints and save the route at any time as shown in the procedure below.
 When 35 waypoints have been entered the message "Total 35 WPTS have been already registered in the route.
 Stop creating voyage based route." is displayed.
-In this case, save the route as shown below.
+In this case, automatically creating voyage-based route stops.